sibabalwemosia24/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3-puts.c- prints a string followed by a new line 4-print_reve.c- prints string in verse
 5-rev_string.c- reverses a string
-6-puts2.c- prints every other charecter of string starting with the first character
+6-puts2.c- prints every other charecter of string starting with the first character 7-puts_half.c- prints half of a string